samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_3_netCDF4.md

         brew install geos graphviz hdf5 jasper netcdf proj udunits

    We would like to include the Python Imaging Library (PIL), but it does not yet support Python3 (http://www.pythonware.com/products/pil/, as of 20140424).
-I installed `pillow` instead, another visualization library:
+We have installed `pillow` instead, another visualization library:

         pip install pillow